365 Days of Gratitude: Cultivate an Attitude of Gratitude One Day at a Time

 I hope you’ll take this first step with me towards appreciating more of the world around you and being grateful for the little things with this journal.

-Share the practice with family and friends, as I have, by gifting this journal to others and spread the happiness around.
+Share the practice with family and friends, as I have, by gifting this journal to others and spreading the happiness around.

 Gratitude turns what we have into enough.